vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 ### Professional Background

-A polyglot developer skilled in Java, Scala, Python, and other languages, Viquar has excelled in various technical roles.
-As an expert group member of JSR 368 (Java Message Service 2.1), he has shaped industry standards and actively contributes to open-source projects like Apache Spark and Terraform.
-His technical insights have reached and benefited over 7.5 million users on [Stack Overflow](https://stackoverflow.com/users/4812170/vaquar-khan).
+He works in Java, Scala, and Python.
+He was an expert-group member of JSR 368 (Java Message Service 2.1) and contributes to open-source work including Apache Spark and Terraform.
+He writes on [Stack Overflow](https://stackoverflow.com/users/4812170/vaquar-khan).

-Viquar brings deep expertise in:
-- **Microservices Architecture**: Designing and implementing scalable, resilient distributed systems
-- **Cloud-Native Development**: Building applications for modern cloud platforms
-- **Domain-Driven Design**: Applying DDD principles to create well-bounded microservices
-- **Data Engineering**: Advanced data pipeline and analytics solutions
-- **Team Leadership**: Guiding development teams through architectural transformations
+The work in this book comes from distributed systems, data architecture, and the teams that have to live with the boundaries.

 ### Adaptive Granularity Governance: The Khan Microservice Pattern